 A two-course lunch special is available at €24.95, including arrival mini cocktail taster of our Gin cocktail of the day!
 Choose from a variety of starters & mains and compliment them with our Signature Gin Cocktails for €9.95.

 Tempting dishes, fresh cocktails and smooth vocals of Cary Posavitz duo make for a perfect weekend treat!
 With Gin & Jazz Lunch, a terrific lounging Saturday afternoon is on the cards.
+Please note: There will be no live performance for the month of August 2019.
+Live performances will return in September 2019.
+Lunch will be served as normal throughout this time.

 Signature Gin Cocktails